 So what are you waiting for?
 If you want to live up to your full potential, amaze your peers and yourself with new accomplishments, and be the best you can possibly be, then don’t waste another minute.
 It’s time to seize the day!

-The next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation at our office in downtown Toronto (when open) or through videoconferencing anywhere in the world.
+The next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation at our office in downtown Toronto.
 This complimentary one-hour meeting allows you to:

 - Get the information that you need about how hypnosis works, what makes us different, and how we’re able to help you.